Skip to main content

 Before Surgery

-• General health evaluation
+• General health and anesthesia evaluation

 During Surgery